akrin-0/house-simulator/README.md

 every new semester.
 The output of your simulation is the list of students who cannot stay at any house.

-Input format:
+Input format:<br/>
-For houses:   h id duration rating
+For houses:   h id duration rating<br/>
-For students: s id name duration rating
+For students: s id name duration rating<br/>